2023 Best Value Liberal Arts & Humanities Associate Degree Schools in Texas

 MCC also claimed a spot on our Best Liberal Arts & Humanities Associate Degree Schools in Texas list.
 It’s in the top 20% of all schools in this category.

-South Texas College landed the #7 spot in the 2023 rankings for the best value associate degree liberal arts / sciences and humanities programs.
-South Texas College is a very large public school located in the city of McAllen.
+South Texas College did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a associate degree.
+It came in at #7 on the list.
+South Texas College is a fairly large public school located in the midsize city of McAllen.

 South Texas College undergraduate students pay an average of $4,530 in in-state tuition and fees each year.

-South Texas College also took the #5 spot in our Best Liberal Arts & Humanities Associate Degree Schools in Texas rankings.
+South Texas College did well in our overall quality rankings, too.
+It placed #5 on our Best Liberal Arts & Humanities Associate Degree Schools in Texas list.

 Read full report on Liberal Arts / Sciences & Humanities at South Texas College